 What is positioning and messaging?

 Positioning and messaging are the words you use to say what you do and how you align your entire organization to the message you want to deliver.
-A strong framework helps ensure your message is consistently activated across all of your teammates, marketing channels and materials.
+A strong product marketing framework helps ensure your message is consistently activated across all of your teammates, marketing channels and materials.

 Positioning helps you efficiently and accurately describe the value that you deliver to your buyers.
 It’s the North Star that guides every major messaging and marketing decision you make.

 - Benefit pillars

 - Target audience

 Solid positioning helps you articulate what your solution is.
 Specifically, it explains what about your solution you do best and the reasons you’re going to disqualify potential clients.
 It takes you from a boring and unmemorable elevator pitch of “Well, we’re kinda like this, but for that,” to a statement that’s confident, succinct and compelling.